sudheerj/javascript-interview-questions/README.md

 62. ### What is callback in callback

     You can nest one callback inside in another callback to execute the actions sequentially one by one.
 This is known as callbacks in callbacks.
+Beware, too many levels of nesting lead to [Callback hell](https://github.com/ckpinguin/javascript-interview-questions/tree/master?tab=readme-ov-file#what-is-a-callback-hell)

     ```javascript
     loadScript("/script1.js", function (script) {